andi1984/blog/content/post/btconf2017.md

 The rest of the conf day went by very quickly.
 The talks were all pretty interesting and good.
 Of course there are different highlights for anyone of us visitors.

+Within one of the many breaks I had the chance to have a chat with [Marco Zehe](https://twitter.com/MarcoZehe) and [Christoph Reinartz](https://twitter.com/pistenprinz) about [#a11y](https://twitter.com/search?q=%23a11y&src=typd).
+Unfortunately Marco had to leave at next conference day as he was getting sick.
+Would have been glad to have a further chat session with you Marco.

-My personal three highlights of day 1 were:
+My personal three talk highlights of day 1 were:

 [_"Breaking out of the Tetris mind set"_ by Christian Heilmann](https://www.youtube.com/watch?v=dhURH63UwVo)